HelpBot Assistant

 </html>

-Using CDN link, you can directly refer the bullet chart control’s script into the index.html.
+Using CDN links, you can reference the Bullet Chart control’s script in the index.html.

-Refer the Bullet Chart’s CDN links as below
+Refer the Bullet Chart’s CDN links as follows.

 Syntax: